DataShades/ckanext-files/README.md

 It's recommended to install the extension via pip.
-If you are using GitHub version of this extension, stick to the vX.Y.Z tags to avoid breaking changes.
-Check the changelog before upgrading the extension.
+If you are using GitHub version of the extension, stick to the vX.Y.Z tags to avoid breaking changes.
+Check the [changelog](CHANGELOG.md) before upgrading the extension.

 ## Installation